San Antonio Spurs NBA Championship Odds – NBA Futures Lines

 Key Players

-Last year, as a rookie, C Victor Wembanyama led the Spurs with 21.4 points and 10.6 rebounds per game.
-The Spurs selected Wembanyama as the first overall pick of the 2023 NBA Draft out of France.
+The Spurs selected Victor Wembanyama as the first overall pick of the 2023 NBA Draft out of France.
 He was the 2024 NBA Rookie of the Year and is a 2025 NBA All-Star.
-This season, Wembanyama averaged 24.3 points and 11.0 rebounds per game.
+This past season, Wembanyama averaged 24.3 points and 11.0 rebounds per game.

-SG Devin Vassell averaged 19.5 points per game last season.
-The Spurs selected him 11th overall in the 2020 NBA Draft out of Florida State.
-This year, he averaged 16.3 points per game.
+SG Devin Vassell was selected 11th overall in the 2020 NBA Draft out of Florida State.
+This past year, he averaged 16.3 points per game.

-De’Aaron Fox was the 5th overall pick of the 2017 NBA Draft out of Kentucky by the Sacramento Kings, where he played until midway through this season.
+De’Aaron Fox was the 5th overall pick of the 2017 NBA Draft out of Kentucky by the Sacramento Kings, where he played until midway through the 2024-25 season.
 Fox was a 2023 NBA All-Star.
-This season, Fox averaged 19.7 points and 6.8 assists per game.
+This past season, Fox averaged 19.7 points and 6.8 assists per game.

 Head Coach